Launch App

 General FAQ

 Templar is the first Cypher Lending protocol.
-It enables users to borrow stablecoins using BTC, or any asset on any chain, without wrapping, bridging, or relying on centralized custodians.
+It enables users to borrow stablecoins using BTC, or any asset on any chain, without relying on centralized intermediary or triggering a taxable event.
 It uses a Multi-Party Computation (MPC) network, plus overcollateralization and smart contract liquidations, to stay secure and solvent.

 Based on Cypherpunk principles, Cypher Lending enables permissionless borrowing, lending, and deployment of markets for any asset on any chain while: